lancedb/yoloexplorer/README.md

 * The `plot_imgs` method can be used to visualize a subset of images from the dataset.
 The `ids` argument can be a list of image IDs, or a SQL query that returns a list of image IDs.
 The `n` argument specifies the number of images to plot.
 * The `plot_similar_imgs` method can be used to visualize the top `n` similar images to a given image.
 The `img/idx` argument can be the index of the image in the dataset, the path to the image file, or the encoded/binary representation of the image.
 * The `plot_similarity_index` method can be used to visualize the similarity index of the dataset.
 The similarity index is a measure of how similar each image is to all the other images in the dataset.
 The `top_k` argument specifies the percentage of images to keep for the similarity index.
 The `sim_thres` argument specifies the similarity threshold.
-The `reduce` argument specifies whether to reduce the dimensionality of the similarity index.
+The `reduce` argument specifies whether to reduce the dimensionality of embeddings before calculating the index.
 The `sorted` argument specifies whether to sort the similarity index.

 </details>